AlexCGoose/Sumiriku-Doc/Sumiriku Doc.md

 :

 Some believe that the best way to win a war is not with armies but with negotiators.
-You have risen the ranks, either through talent or through birthright, to be of political influence, making deals and alliances to secure a future for your clan.
+You have risen through the ranks, either through talent or through birthright, to be of political influence, making deals and alliances to secure a future for your clan.

 \column